-Results of Operations for the Three Years Ended December 31, 2003
+Results of Operations for the Three Years Ended December 31, 2004

-Temporary and consultant staffing services revenues were \$1.7 billion, \$1.8 billion and \$2.3 billion for the years ended December 31, 2003, 2002 and 2001, respectively, decreasing by 1% and 22% during 2003 and 2002, respectively.
-Permanent placement revenues were \$95 million, \$100 million and \$189 million for the years ended December 31, 2003, 2002 and 2001, respectively, decreasing by 5% and 47% in 2003 and 2002, respectively.
+Temporary and consultant staffing services revenues were \$2.2 billion, \$1.7 billion, and \$1.8 billion for the years ended December 31, 2004, 2003 and 2002, respectively, increasing by 25% in 2004 and decreasing by 1% in 2003.
+Permanent placement revenues were \$136 million, \$95 million, and \$100 million for the years ended December 31, 2004, 2003 and 2002, respectively, increasing by 43% in 2004 and decreasing by 5% in 2003.
+Improvement in the U.S. labor markets contributed to the increase in temporary and permanent staffing services revenues for the year ended December 31, 2004.
 Staffing services revenue results for the year ended December 31, 2003 were adversely impacted by weak labor markets and soft general economic conditions, particularly in the United States.
-Risk consulting and internal audit services revenues were \$133 million for the year ended December 31, 2003.
-This compares to \$42 million for the period May 24, 2002 (inception) to December 31, 2002.
-The 2003 increase in risk consulting and internal audit services revenues is primarily due to increased brand acceptance in the marketplace and expanding demand for alternatives to the "big four" accounting firms in providing risk consulting services.
-We expect total Company revenues to continue to be impacted by general macroeconomic conditions in 2004.
+Risk consulting and internal audit services revenues were \$352 million and \$133 million for the year ended December 31, 2004 and 2003, respectively, and \$42 million for the period May 24, 2002 (inception) to December 31, 2002.
+The 2004 and 2003 increases in risk consulting and internal audit services revenues is primarily due to increased brand acceptance in the marketplace and expanding demand related to increased focus on internal accounting controls and other corporate governance requirements, including the Sarbanes-Oxley Act of 2002.
+There can be no assurances that there will be ongoing demand for Sarbanes-Oxley or other regulatory compliance services, or that future results can be reliably predicted by considering past trends or extrapolating past results.
+We expect total Company revenues to continue to be impacted by general macroeconomic conditions in 2005.

-The Company's temporary and permanent staffing services business has more than 325 offices in 43 states, the District of Columbia and ten foreign countries, while Protiviti has more than 30 offices in 20 states and six foreign countries.
-Revenues from domestic operations represented 82%, 83% and 85% of revenues for the years ended December 31, 2003, 2002 and 2001, respectively.
-Revenues from foreign operations represented 18%, 17% and 15% of revenues for the years ended December 31, 2003, 2002 and 2001, respectively.
+The Company's temporary and permanent staffing services business has more than 330 offices in 42 states, the District of Columbia and ten foreign countries, while Protiviti has more than 35 offices in 20 states and eight foreign countries.
+Revenues from domestic operations represented 82%, 82% and 83% of revenues for the years ended December 31, 2004, 2003 and 2002, respectively.
+Revenues from foreign operations represented 18%, 18% and 17% of revenues for the years ended December 31, 2004, 2003 and 2002, respectively.